AdventureBear/emquick/README.md

 ## EM Quick
-This is a resource to quickly look up reference information for emergnecy mediciner students, residents, attendings, PA-C & NPs while working in the ER.
+This is a resource to quickly look up reference information for emergency medicine students, residents, attendings, PA-C & NPs while working in the ER.

 The developers and contributors make no guarantees and take no responsibility for the accuracy of this information.
 References are provided for every resource, but there is always the possibiliyt of typos or database errors.